-8 People With Diabetes Who Inspire Us!
+8 Inspiring People With Diabetes Who Make A Difference

 If you have diabetes, you’re probably already aware of some of the big-name celebrities that have type 1 or type 2.
 Perhaps your friends have let you know that “so-and-so” has diabetes in an effort to encourage you on your bad days.
 Many folks are aware of A-list diabetics like Tom Hanks (type 2), Larry King (type 2), or Nick Jonas (type 1).
 And British Prime Minister Theresa May recently made headlines after her type 2 diagnosis was changed to type 1.

 But there are so many people with diabetes doing amazing things, and it’s not just world leaders and superstars that inspire us.
 We wanted to share a list of people you may not have heard of, because be it in sports or TV or just everyday life, people with diabetes are making a difference everywhere!

 By no means is this an exhaustive list, but here are 8 people living with diabetes that inspire us!

 8. Nicole Michele Johnson